 The Patagonia Azul Biosphere Reserve encompasses a coastal area containing the greatest biodiversity on the Argentine coastline.
 The area constitutes a representative sample of the Patagonian Steppe, the Patagonian Southwest Atlantic, as well as plains and plateaus.

 The reserve includes important breeding, feeding, and migration sites for various species of birds and mammals.
-Punta Tombo hosts the largest colony of Magellanic penguins (Spheniscus magellanicus) in the world, accounting for almost 40% of the global population.
+Punta Tombo hosts the world's largest colony of Magellanic penguins (Spheniscus magellanicus), accounting for almost 40% of the global population.

 The Biosphere Reserve has a very low human population density, with the only town being Camarones.
 The permanent population amounts to 1,680 residents and a seasonal population of 1,842 inhabitants.
 Of these, 5% belong to indigenous ethnic groups, including the Mapuche, Tehuelche, and Ona.